Your December Horoscope Is Here — & It’s Starting Off With A Whirlwind

 Aquarius Sun & Rising:

-Aquarius, December begins with a jolt of heart-centered electricity.
-The Gemini Full Moon on December 4th lights up your sector of joy, flirtation, and self-expression.
+Aquarius, December begins with a jolt of heart-centred electricity.
+The Gemini Full Moon on December 5th lights up your sector of joy, flirtation, and self-expression.
 Suddenly, your inner artist, romantic, or performer is wide awake.
-Something you’ve been creating or dreaming about since the summer may come full circle now — especially in your love life or creative pursuits.
+Something you’ve been creating or dreaming about since winter may come full circle now — especially in your love life or creative pursuits.
 If you’ve been craving connection or validation, this lunation reminds you that it starts with you.
 Write that poem, take that selfie, or plan that spontaneous date.
 But also: notice where your inner child might still be waiting for your attention.
 What if play was your medicine?

 As the month deepens, so does your relationship with security.
 Saturn and Neptune shifting direct in Pisces in your income and values zone marks a turning point in your financial story.
 Neptune’s fog lifts, so you might get clarity on where you’ve been undercharging, overgiving, or chasing illusions.
 Meanwhile your ruler Saturn brings the blueprint.
 This is the last chapter of a long lesson in knowing your worth and building from it.
 You may revisit your budget or launch a new stream of income that’s both spiritually aligned and materially grounding.
 Money isn’t just about survival anymore… it’s becoming a reflection of your energy.